 Do I have to pay for Overdraft Privileges?

 Lake City Bank doesn’t charge for Overdraft Privileges but the usual $38 Overdraft fee will apply for each transaction paid.
 Whether your overdrafts will be paid is discretionary and Lake City Bank reserves the right not to pay.

 Overdraft Privileges covers transactions such as checks, in-person withdrawals, pre-authorized electronic transactions and automatic bill payments.

 Overdraft Privileges does not cover ATM and one-time debit card transactions unless you authorize Lake City Bank to pay these types of transactions causing an overdraft.
 If you do not authorize Lake City Bank to authorize and pay overdrafts for ATM and one-time debit card transactions, then the transaction will be declined.
 If you authorize Lake City Bank to pay overdrafts for ATM and one-time debit card transactions, you may revoke that authorization at any time by contacting the One Call Center at (888) 522-2265.

 How do I authorize Lake City Bank to pay overdrafts for ATM and one-time debit card transactions?

 You can contact your local Lake City Bank branch or call the One Call Center at (888) 522-2265 and request an ATM and Debit Card Overdraft Coverage Opt-In form.

 What’s the easiest way to keep track of my account?

-Lake City Bank provides convenient round-the-clock access to your account information through Online Banking and Mobile Banking.
-We encourage you to enroll in these free services to help you manage your account responsibly.
+Lake City Bank provides convenient round-the-clock access to your account information through Lake City Bank Digital.
+We encourage you to enroll in this free service to help you manage your account responsibly.